osmosis-labs/mesh-security/docs/ibc/Serializability.md

 One idea to implement this would be to not just store one value (the balance), but a range of values, covering possible values if all in-flight transactions were to succeed or fail.
 Normal transactions (send 100 tokens) would update both values and error if either one violated some invariant (too high or too low).
-When an IBC transaction is initiated, it would execute eg. "maybe 200", which would attempt to decrease the min by 200 but leave the max unchanged (requiring this range to remain valid).
+When an IBC transaction is initiated, it would execute eg. "Maybe(200)", which would attempt to decrease the min by 200 but leave the max unchanged (requiring this range to remain valid).
+When the IBC ack is received, we would either `Commit(200)` or `Rollback(200)`, which would once again bring min and max to the same value (which one depends on Commit or Rollback).

 This approach would only work by values not used by complex forumulas, such as balances of an AMM (we can't calculate prices off ranges), or paying out staking rewards (the value received by all other users depends on your stake, and we can't propogate this to all those accounts,